TheJumpCloud/support/PowerShell/ModuleChangelog.md

 #### RELEASE NOTES

 ```
-Optimized Functions: Get-JCUser and Get-JCSystem have been overhauled.
+Optimized Functions: Get-JCUser and Get-JCSystem have been overhauled!!
-Omptimzied functions allow for searching using wildcards on all string properties,
+Optimized functions allow for searching using wildcards on all string properties,
 boolean filters, a new -filterDateProperty parameter.
 The awesome news is these actions happen server side which speeds things up immensely.
 Updated Functions: Invoke-JCCommand has added parameter '-NumberOfVariables'